 The regulation of Public holidays in Malaysia is done by both state and federal levels as these are based over the list of federal holidays including some additional holidays which are accounted by each and every individual belongs to state and federal territory.
 Basically, public holidays can be said as the mixture of secular holidays being celebrated by the entire nation along with some of the traditional holidays based on different religions and ethnicity which makes up a country.
 The legislation of governing public holidays in Malaysia comes under the Holidays Act 1951.

-Along with the federal or public holidays each state also has their own holidays which are known as State Public Holidays.
+Along with the federal or public holidays each state also has its own holidays which are known as State Public Holidays.
 For each federal territory, the entire charge of holidays is designated to the Prime Minister.
 If we talk about the state holidays then for each state of Malaysia the birthday of a state governor is accounted as the public holiday while in territories a Federal territory day is celebrated.

 We work very hard to earn our livelihood and it is really important to get some holidays and enjoy those moments with your family, friends and loved one.
 Everyone either student, housewives, home workers, employees or employer everyone waits for holidays with full excitement and hope.
 There is no one who does not love holidays or wants to enjoy their free time working or doing those activities which they like.
 After being tired from lots of work our body needs or demands some rest for which sleep is not enough you need to take a proper rest for a long time.